 Price Discovery Hits in Phoenix CRE

-Phoenix is not alone in experiencing challenges in its CRE markets.
+Phoenix is not alone in experiencing challenges in its commercial real estate markets.
 Office assets are troubled nationwide, with prices down, subleases up, and investors and banks sitting on the sidelines.
 Multifamily, which was the CRE industry darling for years, is experiencing a price decline in many parts of the US, while the Valley’s market has several caution signals blinking.
 As a result, we are seeing price discovery occur across all commercial asset classes, particularly in the office and multifamily markets.
 Comparing previous sales to the most recent sale price is one way to get a handle on what we might expect going forward.

 Even prime office assets, located in the most coveted submarket in Phoenix (Camelback Corridor) and that have been able to increase their lease rates, are seeing price declines.